leios/gpu-handbook/src/content/abstractions.md

 Some of it comes down to active research questions regarding the proper procedure to distribute generic operations in parallel.
 For the purposes of this book, none of that matters because we are talking about GPU execution, specifically.

+Ultimately, this means that the comparison between the CPU and GPU made in the previous section might not have been entirely fair.
+We were not comparing *parallel* CPU to parallel GPU.
+Instead, we were comparing a single CPU core to the *entire power* of the GPU.
+If I were instead to use all the cores available on my machine (16), then we could expect to see an order of magnitude improvement on the previous result for the CPU.
+So instead of a 1000 times improvement, there might have been only 50 or so.

-It's just good to point out that there are certain areas within the Julia language that people are working on, but are not fully finished yet.
+All said, it's good to point out areas within the Julia language that are being worked on, but are not fully finished yet.
 In fact, there are a bunch of similar stories throughout the GPU ecosystem and I will try to point these out as they come up.

 #### Final musings on broadcasting for GPU computation

 When started working at MIT, I was excited to see what people were actually using the GPU ecosystem in Julia for.
 At the time, I came across an ocean simulation project with incredibly enthusiastic developers.
-It was fast and intuitive to use, but I was shocked to find out that they had written their entire codebase solely using broadcasting operations and in-built Julia functions.
+It was fast and intuitive to use, and they highlighted the fact that it was fully functional on the GPU.
+Coming from a more traditional graphics background, I was shocked to find out that they had written their entire codebase solely using broadcasting operations and in-built Julia functions.

 Upon further reflection, I realized I needed to check my own biases.
 Broadcasting provides a hardware-agnostic method for performing almost any mathematical operation!